TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

    definition is chosen somewhat awkwardly by TYPO3 since the value 0 corresponds to the UNIX timestamp of the date 1.1.1970 00:00.
 It would be better to use the value NULL for the meaning of 'undefined' instead of 0.
-However, this inconsistency draws through the whole TYPO3 core.
+However, this inconsistency draws through the whole TYPO3 Core.
    Thus, it is complicated to correct this weakness.

 SQL databases provide various field types.
 Which type is